 Kevin joined the Charles Simeon Trust as the Director of Training in 2016.
 A native of western New York, Kevin came to a personal faith at a Youth for Christ event.
 He earned a bachelor’s degree from the Moody Bible Institute and completed an MDiv at Gordon-Conwell Theological Seminary.
 He has contributed to the Kairos Journal on 1 Timothy 3.
 During his time in Chicago, he completed three years of the pastoral training program at Holy Trinity Church.
 After seminary, Kevin served as lecturer in New Testament and Greek at the Evangelical Theological Seminary in Osijek, Croatia for three years.
 He then served as Assistant Preaching Pastor at the International Protestant Church and Principal of Kinshasa Christian School in Kinshasa, Democratic Republic of Congo from 2014-2016.

+Paul Butler is the founder of Ebenim Media.
 In high school, Paul’s parents went to the mission field for the first time.
 He spent two years on the Caribbean island of Bonaire, where he caught a vision for media ministry.
 Paul graduated from Moody Bible Institute in 1993 and earned his MA in Communications from Northern Illinois University in 2003.
 Paul served at the Moody Bible Institute for 17 years, both in the radio division and undergraduate school.
-He founded Ebenim Media, a media production company, and he has handled video post-production for the Charles Simeon Trust since 2004.
-Paul has also led a small church congregation in Arlington, Illinois, since 2015.
+Paul pastors a small church congregation in Arlington, Illinois.
+For the Charles Simeon Trust, he has handled all video production (in English) since 2004.

 Alyssa joined the Charles Simeon Trust as the Director of Advancement Operations in 2016.
 A native of Des Moines, Iowa, Alyssa grew up in a Christian home.
 She earned a BA from the Moody Bible Institute in Biblical Languages and completed the MA in Biblical Exegesis at Wheaton College.
 She has contributed to the Kairos Journal and Pleroma.
 Since doing her graduate work, Alyssa served as a Major Gifts and Grants Officer at the Gordon-Conwell Theological Seminary, as a Lecturer and Director of Development at the Evangelical Theological Seminary in Osijek, Croatia, and as an advancement consultant for several churches, ministries, and theological education institutions.
 She is married to Kevin (who serves as Director of Training at the Charles Simeon Trust).
 Alyssa is primarily responsible for coordinating the development efforts and helping our Executive Director to raise the operational budget each year.
 She is also involved with setting our communications strategy and works collaboratively with the rest of the team on projects.